Freedom Sunday (February 20, 2022) is a global movement of prayer, worship and action to address the crime of human trafficking.

 - December 10, UN Human Rights Day

-- Download the liturgical resources available to participate in Freedom Sunday on February 2022 (or choose an alternate date—suggestions above).
+- Download the liturgical resources available to worship in a Freedom Sunday event on February 20 (or choose an alternate date—suggestions above).

-- Talk within your community and beyond, about the ways your church: supports victims; accompanies survivors; and, builds resilience for eradicating the trafficking and exploitation of Indigenous women, girls, and 2SLGBTQQIA peoples.
+- Discuss ways that your church can or does support victims; accompanies survivors; and, builds resilience for eradicating the trafficking and exploitation of children, youth and young adults.

 - Sign up below to receive occasional updates by email for ways you and your congregation can help in the fight against human trafficking and modern slavery.